Skip to main content

 FAQ

 Absolutely.
-We recommend starting on Pro (99/mo)orMax(99/mo) or Max (199/mo) with 1–2 ad accounts.
-This lets your team validate the agent’s capabilities with real campaigns.
+We recommend starting on Max ($199/mo) with up to 5 ad accounts.
+This lets your team validate the agent’s capabilities — including sequential subagents — with real campaigns.
 Upgrade to Enterprise when you’re ready to scale.

 Yes.
 Each seat operates independently.
 Planner A can be optimizing Client X’s Google Ads while Planner B creates a Meta campaign for Client Y — at the same time, from different AI clients.